Ask the ExpertShort-Term Disability Benefits (as salary continuance) Vacationable?

 Hi Glenn – the employees are kept on our payroll and the earning code doesn’t change (eg from base salary to short-term disability), however the days are tracked internally (so we could demonstrate the number of days someone was actually on STD to separate base earnings from STD benefit payments.
 If we made a change to the way the information was displayed on the paystub (and ensured our policy reflected the same terminology, and confirmed vacation does not accrue while on short-term disability), would we have any issues with any ES legislation across Canada?

-Glenn Demby Staff answered 4 years ago
+Glenn Demby answered 4 years ago

 Just forwarded your follow-up to Alan.
-Will let u know when he responds–he’s in BC so it may not be for another few hours.
+Will let u know when he responds--he's in BC so it may not be for another few hours.

-Glenn Demby Staff answered 4 years ago
+Glenn Demby answered 4 years ago

+Here's Alan's response.
+Hope it helps.
+Glenn The question is really what the vacation promise is.
+If this is so many days or weeks of paid vacation, accrued based on active service, then there would be no requirement to accrue this time when the person is off on STD.
 However, if the promise is vacation pay at some percent, then if the contact of employment includes the provision of STD benefits, then these benefits would be vacationable in Ontario, for example.
 However, STD benefits would not be vacationable in BC, where the vacation promise is a percent of vacationable earnings.